rmjuarez12/web-sprint-challenge-build-a-web-api/README.md

 1. The core features of Node.js and Express and why they are useful.
 1. Understand and explain the use of Middleware.
+   **A: Middleware are functions that can help validate the data from the request, in order to ensure that the responses we get in the endpoints are valid.
+This helps so that we don't get any errors or mishaps in the database structure.
+It also helps create a DRY environment, so that we do not need to repeatedly validate the request data within each endpoint.**

 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.
 1. Describe tooling used to manually test the correctness of an API.